bigbluebutton/bbb-install/README.md

 #    sudo apt-get purge bbb-demo
 ~~~

-To test the server, open the above URL in FireFox as it doesn't need a SSL certificate to use web real-time communications (WebRTC).
-You'll want to use WebRTC as it provides the highest quality, lowest latency audio in BigBlueButton.
+To test the server, open the above URL in FireFox (use FireFox initially until you have a secure socket layer (SSL) certificate) and you can join the demo meeting.

 The sections below go into futther details on quickly configuring your server with `bbb-install.sh`.